 - Build in recovery time: Plan quiet days after busier stretches so the animal can settle again.

 If the animal has to push through stress every week, the workload is already too heavy.
-Pull back before the animal starts failing in the room.
+Cut back before the animal starts failing in the middle of a session.

 Handler responsibilities and safe session boundaries